dwp/vault-infrastructure/README.md

 3. Vault Cluster

 ## How is it structured
-* Code is separated into folders based on its function and requirement
+* Code is separated into folders based on its function and requirement:
 * Each folder contains remotestate.tf, terraform.tfvars, output.tf and variables.tf by Default
     * remotestate.tf - Contains Remote State definition of Terraform
     * terraform.tfvars - Contains Terragrunt Dependency definitions